Credit: Getty Images, PhotoDisc, The Studio Dog

 OLIVER E. WILLIAMSON

 “For his analysis of economic governance, especially the boundaries of the firm.”
 Ostrom has demonstrated how common property can be successfully managed by user associations.
 Williamson has developed a theory where business firms serve as structures for conflict resolution.
 Ostrom has received NSF support from the 1970s to 2009 including a 2005 award (0527165) for collaborative research on human and environmental systems interactions; a 2004 award ( 0432894) for dynamics of rules in commons dilemmas; and a 2001 award (0083511) for biocomplexity research on agent-based models of land use decisions and emergent land use patterns.
-William received NSF support in 1977 (7707168) for an economic assessment of the organization of work and 1980 (7924111) for the transaction cost approach in antitrust economics.
+Williamson received NSF support in 1977 (7707168) for an economic assessment of the organization of work and in 1980 (7924111) for the transaction cost approach in antitrust economics.

 “For his analysis of trade patterns and location of economic activity.”
 His work on the effects of economies of scale on trade patterns and on the location of economic activity have extensively reoriented research on these issues.
 Krugman received NSF support for research from the 1970s to the 1990s, including the 1991 award (#9111380) to develop and empirically test models of the location of production within countries, as a way of shedding light on the forces driving international trade and investment.